 When Raf indicated that he was also interested in Des Poilus as a summer trip, I told him of my plan to spend 1.5 days near the Des Poilus glacier and combining Yoho and Des Poilus into one trip.
 He loved the idea.
 On August 13 & 14 2011 we were joined by Alan Fortune for this little adventure.

 We didn't start too early on Saturday, thinking that Yoho Peak is a pretty tame objective.
-I was surprised to learn (in the parking lot) that nobody had done a ton of research on the route and given a web site failure on Nugara's side we were left with a bit of guesswork regarding the best place to bivy and even the best approach for Waterfall Valley and Yoho Peak!
+I was surprised to learn (in the parking lot) that nobody had done a ton of research on the route and given a web site failure on Nugara's site we were left with a bit of guesswork regarding the best place to bivy and even the best approach for Waterfall Valley and Yoho Peak!
 Ah well, what's life without some guesswork right? ;-) We decided that we would approach Waterfall valley via the Twin Falls / Whaleback Ridge route.
 This worked well.
 The only issue with this approach is the height and distance loss from the top of the Twin Falls approach trail to Twin Falls.
-Basically you end up doubling back and losing height when in theory you could bushwhack straight into waterfall valley from the top of the hike - this isn't recommended though - the trail is much easier and more environmentally friendly travel.
+Basically you end up doubling back and losing height when in theory you could bushwhack straight into waterfall valley from the top of the hike - this isn't recommended though - the trail is much easier and keep impacts to flora at a minimum.

-After taking some photographs and a pleasant journey down memory lane with Alan at the top of Twin Falls we struck out for waterfall valley.
+After taking some photographs and a pleasant journey down memory lane with Alan at the top of Twin Falls (he remembers when there was free, random camping up there!) we struck out up waterfall valley.
 The trail into the valley runs up beside the stream running over Twin Falls on climber's right.
-Soon we were passing another impressive falls, afterwhich the stream we were beside calmed down a bit (the main torrent being further west, out of sight from the trail).
+Soon we were passing another impressive falls, after which the stream we were beside calmed down a bit (the main torrent being further west, out of sight from the trail).